Did you leave your bananas in the fridge, only to find them a couple of days later a brown mess ?

 This is because the way a banana‘s outer skin is made is kind of flimsy.
 The cell membranes are very weak, and once the banana is ripe (or gets closer to ripening) any bruise or cut will darken a lot.

 Why ?
-Bananas are a type of fruit that produce a whole lot of ethylene, more than others.
+Bananas are a type of fruit that produces a whole lot of ethylene, more than others.

 When the cell membranes break down, ethylene will make them break down even faster, turning them a darker color and eventually black.